kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 Find more information on Guard implementation in [PR#904](https://github.com/kyma-project/test-infra/pull/904).

 ### Job enforcing changes in one PR
-To require updating charts immediately, a new Presubmit job should be defined.
-Below you can find it's pseudocode:
+To require updating charts immediately, a new presubmit job should be defined.
+For example:
 ```
-- get component's changed in current PR (ignore markdown files)
+- Get components changed in the current PR (ignore Markdown files)
 - Check if the chart uses the current version.
 Use the "path-to-referenced-charts" Makefile target.
 ```
 Still, there should be an option to merge a PR without updating a chart.
 In such a case, a PR should have a special label, for